CBSE 10 SST Chapter 2 Forest and Wildlife Resources Questions and Answers

 Multiple choice question and answer

-2. who play important role in the ecological system?
+2. Who plays an important role in the ecological system?

 4. IUCN stands for